Albert Edelfelt

-Albert Gustaf Aristides Edelfelt (21 July 1854 – 18 August 1905) was a Finnish-Swedish painter noted for his naturalistic style and Realist approach to art.
-He lived in the Grand Duchy of Finland and made Finnish culture visible abroad, before Finland gained full independence.
+Albert Gustaf Aristides Edelfelt (21 July 1854 – 18 August 1905) was a Finnish painter noted for his naturalistic style and Realist approach to art.
+He lived in the Grand Duchy of Finland and made Finnish culture visible abroad, before Finland gained independence.
+He was considered the greatest Finnish artist of the second half of 19th and the first half of the 20th centuries, and one of the most prominent contributors to the Golden Age of Finnish Art.